Samurai Jack: Cancelled film

-2017 revival
+Revival

 Samurai Jack returned to television over twelve years after its fourth season concluded, with the first episode of its fifth season airing on Adult Swim on March 11, 2017.
-Produced at Cartoon Network Studios and Williams Street with Tartakovsky as executive producer, the fifth and final season features more mature elements and a cohesive narrative that concludes Jack's journey.
-The story takes place fifty years after Jack was cast into the future.
-In despair from the years of fighting Aku and from Aku's destruction of the remaining time portals, Jack—who has not aged as a side effect of the time travel—is haunted by warped visions of himself, his family, and an enigmatic, deathly warrior on horseback.
-Phil LaMarr reprises his role as Jack; Greg Baldwin provides the voice of Aku.
-Mako, who voiced Aku in the show's first four seasons, died ten years before the revival was produced; however, an archive recording of his voice is used for Aku's past self in the series finale.
+Produced at Cartoon Network Studios and Williams Street with Tartakovsky as executive producer, the fifth and final season featured more a darker, more mature tone and a cohesive narrative that concluded Jack's journey.
+Set approximately 50 years after the original four seasons, Jack, who has not aged as a side effect of time travel, has lost his sword and has given up hope of ever returning home with no time portals left in existence.
+However, he begins to regain his sense of purpose when, after he kills six out of seven septuplet sisters sent to kill him by the Daughters of Aku, an all-female Aku-worshipping cult, he convinces the sole survivor, Ashi, to join his cause.
+Phil LaMarr reprises his role as Jack; Greg Baldwin provides the voice of Aku, as Mako, who voiced Aku in the show's first four seasons, had died ten years before the revival was produced.
+However, the original seasons' opening narration, provided by Mako, is used for Aku's past self in the series finale.